radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 Environment Operations Center allows you to control your RadiantOne implementation in a cloud environment.
 It provides all of the required tools to:

-1. Create and manage RadiantOne [environments](../environments/environment-overview/environments.md) as well as install and manage RadiantOne applications in your environments.
+1. Create and manage RadiantOne [environments](../environments/environment-overview/environments.md) where you can install and manage RadiantOne applications in your environments.

 2. [Securely connect with on-premises data ](../secure-data-connector/configure-sdc-service.md).
 Note that this feature is currently supported in Identity Data Management applications only.